KennesuBakkuro/Studio_Unknown/README.md

 - the link to the other websites works now, yey
 - organized few stuff in the code
 - Fixed the image and text sizes in order to fit perfectly on any devices
+- Organized the html codes working on css next

 # ADDED
 - added the yupiel madness comic page